 How to engage on social media like a Christian

-I love Twitter.
-I like Facebook because of blog traffic,[1.
-I’m being “real” here.] but I love Twitter for engagement with human beings.
-Whenever I’m at a conference, I wind up spending time with people who I primarily know from their teeny tiny profile picture on Twitter, and it’s amazing to be able to put flesh and blood (and a life-size image) to someone I might forget to treat as more than pixels.
+I used to love Twitter.
+I also used to like Facebook, but mostly because of blog traffic.
+What I used to love about Twitter was the ability to engage with human beings.
+When I’m at conferences, I spend time with people whom I primarily know from their teeny tiny profile pictures.
+It’s amazing to be able to put flesh and blood (and a life-size image) to someone I might forget to treat as more than pixels.

-But there are things I hate about Twitter and Facebook—often having to do with folks who are charged up about a particular hobby horse, a serious issue, or whatever.
-These are the people I’m most tempted to block (and often do): hashtag hijackers who spread lies and/or unsubstantiated gossip, or folks who seem to relish the fall of fellow believers.
-I really struggle to know what to do with these people because, well, I’m really tempted to respond to them and rebuke them.
+Over the years, my perspective on social media has grown increasingly negative.
+This has to do with folks who are charged up about a particular hobby horse, a serious issue, or whatever.
+These are the people I’m most tempted to block (and often do): hashtag hijackers who spread lies and/or unsubstantiated gossip or folks who seem to relish the fall of fellow believers.
+I really struggle to know what to do with these people.

 But that’s not always the best response, as tempting as it might be.
 Instead, it often winds up getting you into flame wars and makes an awful mess—and depending on your job, it can get you in serious trouble at work if you’ve got a corporation or ministry’s reputation to think of.
 Instead, there are a few ways that are more helpful—and almost certainly more befitting of a Christian: